zenzicubic/Curvascope/README.md

 # Curvascope
 Curvascope is an open-source online viewer for hyperbolic regular tilings.
-It is built using React, with ThreeJS/WebGL for rendering and realtime, and Ant Design for the UI.
+Curvascope is built using React, with ThreeJS/WebGL for rendering and realtime, and Ant Design for the UI.
 It produces hyperbolic tiling images by means of iterated circle inversions and Euclidean reflections based on Coxeter groups.

 ![Program view](/sample_images/screenshot.png)
 ![A red {8, 8} hyperbolic tiling with fundamental triangles in the Poincare model](/sample_images/example1.png)